Parameterized Spanning Tree Congestion: Hardness Results

 \begin{lemma} $G$ has modular-width at most $4$ and linear clique-width at most $3$. \end{lemma}

-\begin{nestedproof} For the modular-width, consider a modular decomposition of $G$ with modules containing vertex sets $\{w\}$, $C$, $Q$, and $\bigcup_{i \in [3n]} V_i$ respectively.
-As for the linear clique-width, we introduce the vertices of $G$ as follows: \begin{itemize} \item first introduce \footnote{When we say that we introduce a clique using labels $i$ and $j$, we first introduce one of its vertices with label $i$, and then as long as there is an unintroduced vertex of the clique, we introduce it with label $j$, join $i-j$, and relabel $j \to i$.} $G_1$ using labels $1$ and $2$, \item for $i \in [2,3n]$, (i) introduce $G_i$ using labels $2$ and $3$; (ii) relabel $2 \to 1$, \item introduce $C$ using labels $2$ and $3$, \item introduce the vertices of $Q$ using label $3$, \item join $1-3$ and $2-3$, and then relabel $3 \to 1$, \item introduce vertex $w$ with label $3$, and join $2-3$.\qedhere \end{itemize} \end{nestedproof}
+\begin{proof} For the modular-width, consider a modular decomposition of $G$ with modules containing vertex sets $\{w\}$, $C$, $Q$, and $\bigcup_{i \in [3n]} V_i$ respectively.
+As for the linear clique-width, we introduce the vertices of $G$ as follows: \begin{itemize} \item first introduce \footnote{When we say that we introduce a clique using labels $i$ and $j$, we first introduce one of its vertices with label $i$, and then as long as there is an unintroduced vertex of the clique, we introduce it with label $j$, join $i-j$, and relabel $j \to i$.} $G_1$ using labels $1$ and $2$, \item for $i \in [2,3n]$, (i) introduce $G_i$ using labels $2$ and $3$; (ii) relabel $2 \to 1$, \item introduce $C$ using labels $2$ and $3$, \item introduce vertex $w$ with label $3$, and join $2$--$3$, \item relabel $2 \to 1$, \item for each vertex $v \in Q$, (i) introduce $v$ using label $2$; (ii) join $1$--$2$; (iii) relabel $2 \to 1$. \end{itemize} This completes the proof. \end{proof}